Mental Health Commission

 Commissioning Maturity Action Plan

-The Mental Health Commission (Commission) has begun working on a Quality Improvement Reform, called the Commissioning Maturity Action Plan (CMAP), which involves identifying and implementing development opportunities to advance commissioning processes across the mental health and alcohol and other drug sectors.
+The Mental Health Commission (Commission) is driving a Quality Improvement Reform through the Commissioning Maturity Action Plan (CMAP).
+This initiative is built on the principle that commissioning is everyone’s business, ensuring processes across the mental health and alcohol and other drug sectors are strengthened, streamlined and inclusive.

 Next Steps

-The CMAP accomplishments will be shared on this website, along with early advice of changes and opportunities in the commissioning process.
+The Commission is working internally to strengthen how lived and living experience perspectives and best practice engagement is included in the CMAP initiative.
+As the work is progressed, accomplishments will be shared on this webpage, along with early advice of outcomes and opportunities to be involved in the commissioning process.

 Back to Top of the page